aaronodonoghue96/hangman-python/README.md

 ### Fixed Bugs

 - The wins, losses, win streak and win ratio were not displaying correctly, all displaying as 0 even after playing multiple games.
 This was because the class variables were not being accessed correctly (using instance variable instead of class name).
 This is now fixed, and the numbers are all displaying correctly.
+- Selecting an invalid value in the theme selection menu returned the user to the main menu rather than the theme selection menu.
+This has now been fixed by putting the input and validation into a while loop to keep going until valid input is entered.

 ### Unfixed Bugs